LivingGarden/LivingGarden.github.io/plan.md

 permalink: /plan/
 ---

-##SUMMARY

-To assist USGS's Volcano Disaster Assistance Program, USAID/OFDA's Indonesian programs, and the broader humanitarian community's capacity to plan and respond to eruptions at the target volcanoes, a data creation event centered around the OpenStreetMap platform may be an optimal way to both create data and engage the local Indonesian community.
-This event would promote the creation of data on the location and distribution of buildings, roads and agricultural fields.
-Volunteers would either map a 50 km radius around the volcano or major adjacent cities.
+More than 75% of Indonesians live within 100 km of the country's approx. 127 active volcanoes, the highest number in the world.
+Between 1980 and 2008, approximately 300,000 Indonesians have been affected by volcanic hazards at a cost of $160 million USD.
+To assist the humanitarian responce community's capacity to plan and respond to volcano hazards in Indonesia we are promoting  participatory mapping of critical infrastructure using OpenStreetMap.

 <figure>
 	<center><img src="../images/overview/kediri_ov.png"></center>
 	<figcaption>An image of Mount Kelud and it's nearest city.</figcaption>
 </figure>

-For background on open data and the OpenStreetMap platform, see the [PROBLEM](http://wuhland.github.io/opendata/) section.

-The first planned mapping project will be conducted in Indonesia.
-The focus of the mapping event will be exclusively on volcanic regions of the country.
-Volcanoes were chosen because they present a clear future hazard to surrounding cities.
-More than 75% of Indonesians live within 100 km of the country's approx. 127 active volcanoes, the highest number in the world.

-Proximity to volcanoes coupled with Indonesia's sizable population density (237 million), makes any volcanic eruption has the potential for widespread damage.
-Between 1980 and 2008, approximately 300,000 Indonesians have been affected at a cost of $160 million USD.

 -----